It’s been one year since speed camera legislation became law. Here’s the latest.

 Walk SF continues to push for additional actions by the City to amplify the effect of speed cameras.
 This includes:

-2. Bring speed-slowing solutions to scale across the high-injury network, especially left turn calming, traffic light timing for safe speeds, and proactive installation of speed humps and cushions.
+2. Bring speed-slowing solutions to scale across the high-injury network.
+We need turn calming at hundreds of intersections, traffic light timing for safe speeds on every high-injury street, and proactive installation of speed humps and cushions across neighborhoods.

-3. Get the message across to drivers in a variety of ways that San Francisco is a safe speeds city.
+3. Get the message across to drivers in many ways that San Francisco is a safe speeds city.

-Walk SF’s #SlowOurStreets campaign continues to push for every possible solution to bring down dangerous speeds across our city – and are planning for big things in 2025.
-You can make them happen!
+Walk SF’s #SlowOurStreets campaign will push for every possible solution to bring down dangerous speeds across our city in 2025.